 Capital of Italy’s sunshine island of Sicily, Palermo is a city full of culture, beautiful Gothic and Baroque architecture and delicious food and wine.
 Well known for its gastronomy one of the best ways to spend a morning in Palermo is meandering through the famous markets of Vucciria and Capo trying Palermo’s street food (the Canolis are divine!), before walking off some of those calories exploring the city.

 Take some time to explore outside of Palermo with a road trip along the coastal Trapani salt route past picturesque windmills, and explore the famous wine regions of Marsala.

 There you Have it – The Ultimate Italy Bucket List!
 What Else Is on Your List of Places to See in Italy Before You Die?

-If you’re headed to Europe, make sure to check out my top packing tips for Europe, and my advice for looking stylish on a long haul flight.
+If you’re headed to Europe, make sure to check out my top packing tips for Europe, and my advice for what to wear on a long haul flight.
 First time in Europe?
 Make sure to avoid these common tourist mistakes.